pubnub/uberchat/readme.md

 # Uber Chat

-Created with specifications from Boston.com
+Created with specifications from Boston.com.
+An advanced PubNub chatroom packaged as a jQuery plugin.

 ## Usage
 ```js